newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 .. image:: ../_static/images/customer/update_contact.png

 To import bulk contacts into phonebook, click on ``Import``.
-From where you can upload contacts via CSV file under logged in user's phonebook.
+From where you can upload contacts via a CSV file under logged in user's phonebook.

 **URL**: